 Cache volumes are encrypted at rest using our infrastructure providers' encryption capabilities.

-A builder, and its SSD cache, in Depot is tied to a single project and the organization that owns that project.
-Builders are never at any point in time shared across organizations.
-Builds running on a given builder are tied to one and only one organization, the organization that owns the projects.
+A builder in Depot and its SSD cache are tied to a single project and the organization that owns it.
+Builders are never shared across organizations.
+Instead, builds running on a given builder are connected to one and only one organization, the organization that owns the projects.

 Connections from the Depot CLI to the builder VM are routed through a stateless load balancer directly to the project's builder VM and are encrypted using TLS (HTTPS).

-All of our services and applications run in the cloud using one of our infrastructure providers, AWS and Fly.io.
+Our services and applications run in the cloud using one of our infrastructure providers, AWS and GCP.
 Depot has no physical access to the underlying physical infrastructure.
-For more information, see AWS's security details or Fly.io's security details.
+For more information, see AWS's security details and GCP's security details.

 Cache volumes attached to project builders are encrypted at rest using our infrastructure providers' encryption capabilities.